-Walking through Monterosso al Mare, it’s hard not to feel like a local.
-Between the heavenly food, the pleasing sights and the genuine townspeople, the Ligurian way of life is easy to settle into.
+Walking through Monterosso al Mare, Italy it’s hard not to feel like a local.
+Between the heavenly food, pleasing sights and genuine townspeople, the Ligurian way of life is easy to settle into.

 Monterosso makes up one of the five villages of Cinque Terre, a series of towns along the Italian Riviera in the region of Liguria.
 The other villages include Vernazza, Corniglia, Manarola and Riomaggiore.
 Each colorful town has a charm of its own, and it’s easy to visit them all by train or boat.

 The village of Monterosso is split into two sections, the old town and the new town, which are connected by a pedestrian tunnel.
 The old town is the historic center, while the new section is more of a resort area.
-For a more relaxed, authentic experience, opt to stay in the old town.
+For a more relaxed, authentic experience, opt to spend more time in the old town.

-For some of the best seafood pasta in town, take a seat on the patio of Ristorante Il Moretto (Piazza Colombo 1-3), located in the piazza near the beach.
+For some of the best seafood pasta in town, take a seat on the patio of Ristorante Il Moretto, located in the piazza near the beach.
 The tagliatelle with swordfish is light and flavorful; the homemade pasta is topped with olive oil, basil and olives (also specialties of the region), and make the perfect compliment for the freshly caught fish.

-For a taste of the local pesto, visit Ristorante Al Pozzo (Via Roma 26), located along the main road in old town.
+For a taste of the local pesto, visit Ristorante Al Pozzo, located along the main road in old town.
 The regional sauce is prepared with a mortar and pestle, and uses locally grown basil, olive oil and pine nuts.
 The result is a sauce that’s surprisingly light, yet loaded with taste.
 Try Al Pozzo’s trofie with pesto paired with a glass of local wine.

 Finally, with lemons as a local staple, sipping on some limoncello is a must.
-Limoncello is a quintessential Italian liqueur that is sweet in flavor, but still packs a punch.
+Limoncello is an Italian liqueur that is sweet in flavor, but still packs a punch.
 As a digestif, it’s a perfect way to end a meal.

 While visiting Monterosso, take a hike along the trail that connects the five villages of Cinque Terre, beginning in Riomaggiore.
 It’s an easy boat trip from Monterosso, and once in Riomaggiore, a single ticket can be purchased for both the hike and the train, making it easy to skip sections of the hike if desired.